alexlance/signal-message-exporter/README.md

 ## Caveats

- * Only tested on Docker, Linux and for Android
+ * Tested on Docker, Linux and for Android
+ * Also tested on macos, if you get Error 137, you may need to bump up memory and swap in docker's settings

 ## Instructions